Treaty of Accession 2005: History

 Following successful completion of accession negotiations European Council concluded on 17 December 2004 that Bulgaria and Romania were ready to become members of the European Union.
 A request for assent (C6‑0085/2005) was submitted to the European Parliament.

 On 22 February, the 2005 European Commission delivered a favourable opinion on the accession to the European Union of Bulgaria and Romania.
-As a result, on 13 April 2005 the European Parliament gave assent to the applications of Bulgaria and Romania to become members of the European Union.
+As a result, on 13 April 2005, the European Parliament gave assent to the applications of Bulgaria and Romania to become members of the European Union.
 The parliament voted in favour of Romania with 497 positive votes, 93 negative votes and 71 abstentions, while Bulgaria received 522 votes in favour, 70 votes against and 69 abstentions.
-On 25 April 2005 Council of the European Union accepted the applications for admission of Bulgaria and Romania.
+On 25 April 2005, Council of the European Union accepted the applications for admission of Bulgaria and Romania.

-The treaty was signed on 25 April 2005, in Neumünster Abbey, Luxembourg.
+The treaty was signed on 25 April 2005, in Neimënster Abbey, Luxembourg.
 In addition to the Treaty of Accession a Final Act was signed.
 The Final Act registers the results of the accession negotiations, including any declarations made by the parties.
 It also laid down arrangements for the period between signing and entry into force of the treaty.
 Ratification of the Treaty of Accession is summarized in the table below.
 The process was completed on 20 December 2006.

 The default date for entry into force of the Treaty was 1 January 2007.
 Provisions were made for the postponement of the accession of one or both countries until 1 January 2008.
 Such a decision could have been taken by the Council of the European Union acting upon recommendation of the European Commission.
 In its 16 May 2006 monitoring report, the Commission delivered the final recommendation about the date of accession, but requested further progress from Bulgaria and Romania.

 The 26 September 2006 monitoring report concluded that both countries were sufficiently prepared to meet the political, economic and acquis criteria.
 It recommended against postponement of accession (instead of delaying membership it was decided to address the shortcomings through a subsequent cooperation and verification mechanism).
 The treaty entered into force on 1 January 2007.